cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 ### Additional settings

-The KMS connects to the node and is able to reconnect.
+The KMS connects to the node and can reconnect.
 So have `val-alice` start after `kms-alice`:

 ```yaml [https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker-compose.yml#L25-L26]
 services: